adelholtz/vuetility/docs/guides/type_security.md

 * JSON
 * Array

-Vuetility ensures that the provided value for a state variable matches with the type set for this variable through the **type** before setting it.
+Vuetility ensures that the provided value for a state variable matches with the type set for this variable through the **type** parameter before the corresponding state variable is actually updated.

 Available type security levels:
 * enforce